mumayank/AirChartProject/README.md

 ```
 where LATEST_VERSION is [![](https://jitpack.io/v/mumayank/AirChartProject.svg)](https://jitpack.io/#mumayank/AirChartProject)

 ## Usage

-Charts are nothing but graphical representation of the data.
-As Android app developers, most of the times, we get this data from the REST APIs.
-And due to the time taken in getting a response from an API, we need to show a loading UI to the app user.
-Thus, this library takes care of:

- - Show loading UI while the data loads
- - Allowing the dev to directly supply JSON received in the API response to show a chart
- - Allowing the dev to set chart parameters via code

-___

 ### Set chart data from REST API
 If your REST APIs are returning the correctly-formatted JSONObject for a chart, you can simply pass it to the library.
 The library will take care of the rest, making the Android developer's job almost negligible.
 In this case, you only have to include this one line of code: